Edward Edwards (serial killer): Background

-Edwards was born in Akron, Ohio in 1933.
+Edwards was born in Akron, Ohio, in 1933.
 In his autobiography Edwards wrote that he grew up in an orphanage, and that he was abused both physically and emotionally by nuns there.

 Edwards was allowed out of juvenile detention to join the U.S. Marines, but he eventually went AWOL and was dishonorably discharged.
-He traveled frequently during his 20s and 30s, working assorted jobs such as working as a ship docker, vacuum cleaner retailer and handyman.
+He traveled frequently during his 20s and 30s, working as a ship docker, vacuum cleaner retailer, and handyman, among other assorted jobs.

 In 1955, Edwards escaped from a jail in Akron and drifted around the country robbing gas stations.
 He wrote that he never disguised himself during these crimes because he wanted to be famous.
-He was placed on the FBI's 10 Most Wanted list in 1961.
-After his 1962 capture, he was imprisoned in Leavenworth, from which he was paroled in 1967.
+After spending several years as a fugitive, he was placed on the FBI's 10 Most Wanted list in 1961 following a 1960 escape from a Portland, Oregon, jail, where he had been held on suspicion of impersonating a Federal Officer.
+After his 1962 capture, he was imprisoned in USP Leavenworth, from which he was paroled in 1967.
 Edwards claimed that the influence of a benevolent guard at Leavenworth reformed him.
 He married and became a motivational speaker.

 Edwards appeared on two television shows, To Tell the Truth (1972) and What's My Line?
 He wrote an autobiography, The Metamorphosis of a Criminal: The True Life Story of Ed Edwards, in 1972.
 By 1982 he had returned to crime, and was imprisoned in Pennsylvania for two years for arson.

-Between 1974 and 2009, Edwards lived in more than a dozen different states when not incarcerated, according to his daughter April, using many false names.
+Between 1974 and 2009, when not incarcerated, Edwards lived in more than a dozen different states using many false names, according to his daughter April.

 In a 1993 letter to the FBI found in his papers, Edwards requested his criminal and history records for cities in 19 states, claimed that J. Edgar Hoover "more or less gave me permission to proceed" with his 1972 autobiography "after I assured him there was nothing in it bad about the FBI" and he was writing a new book about criminals he met while incarcerated, such as Tony Provenzano, Charles Manson and Jimmy Hoffa.